Our Bold Academic Vision

 The new college will award your degree at commencement.

 will I start taking classes at UCF Downtown in fall 2019?

 Beginning in August 2019, the following programs will hold classes at the new downtown campus: Public Administration, Urban and Regional Planning, Nonprofit Management, Research Administration, Public Affairs, Emergency Management, Health Management and Informatics, Legal Studies, Communication, and Digital Media, as well as the Florida Interactive Entertainment Academy, which already is based downtown.

-Other programs in the new College of Community Innovation and Education and Nicholson School of Communication and Media will relocate downtown later, but dates haven’t yet been decided – and won’t happen before 2020.
+Other programs in the new College of Community Innovation and Education and Nicholson School of Communication and Media will relocate downtown later, but dates haven’t yet been decided – and won’t happen until after 2020.

 when will I start taking classes at the Health Sciences Campus at Lake Nona?

-We do not know the dates for when programs associated with the Academic Health Sciences Center at Lake Nona will move – though we know that none of the programs will move until at least 2020.
+We do not know the dates for when programs associated with the Academic Health Sciences Center at Lake Nona will move – though none of the programs will move until after 2020.
 New facilities still need to be planned and built to accommodate these programs.

 Among those programs that eventually would relocate include the School of Social Work, Sport and Exercise Science (to be renamed Kinesiology), Physical Therapy, Athletic Training, and Communication Sciences and Disorders, as well as the College of Nursing.
 The timing and geography will be determined by the transition teams.

 Students designated “Nursing pending” or “Pre-Nursing” and undergraduates in the Health Sciences program will remain at their current location.